FraMecca/inria-internship/algorithm.md

 # Output of the tool

 The tool returns an empty output in case the equivalence between the target language and the source language is satisfied, otherwise it specifies which patterns in the source language are not satisfied in the target language.

+% [Gabriel] So not really 1 or 0 (it returns more
+% information).
+I would focus on the natural "type" of the algorithm
+% rather than its interface when seen as a program.

 The return code is either 0 or 1.

 # Methodology